Battle of the Plains of Abraham: Main engagement

 As the French approached, the British lines held their fire.
 Wolfe had devised a firing method for stopping French column advances in 1755 that called for the centre—in this case, the 43rd and 47th Foot regiments—to hold fire while waiting for the advancing force to approach within 30 yd, then open fire at close range.
 The French held their fire and both armies waited for two or three minutes.
 The French finally fired two disorganized volleys.

 Wolfe had ordered his soldiers to charge their muskets with two balls each in preparation for the engagement.
 Captain John Knox, serving with the 43rd Foot, wrote in his journal that as the French came within range, the regiments "gave them, with great calmness, as remarkable a close and heavy discharge as I ever saw".
 After the first volley, the British lines marched forward a few paces towards the shocked French force and fired a second general volley that shattered the attackers and sent them into retreat.

 Wolfe, positioned with the 28th Foot and the Louisbourg Grenadiers, had moved to a rise to observe the battle; he had been struck in the wrist early in the fight, but had wrapped the injury and continued on.
 Volunteer James Henderson, with the Louisbourg Grenadiers, had been tasked with holding the hill, and reported afterwards that within moments of the command to fire, Wolfe was struck with two shots, one low in the stomach and the second, a mortal wound in the chest.
 Knox wrote that one of the soldiers near Wolfe shouted "They run, see how they run."
 Wolfe, on the ground, opened his eyes and asked who was running.
 Upon being told that the French had broken, he gave several orders, then turned on his side and said "Now, God be praised, I will die in peace", and died.

-With Wolfe dead and several other key officers injured, British troops fell into a disorganised pursuit of the retreating French troops.
+With Wolfe dead and several other key officers injured, British troops fell into a disorganized pursuit of the retreating French troops.
 The 78th Fraser Highlanders were ordered by Brigadier-General James Murray to pursue the French with their swords, but were met near the city by a heavy fire from a floating battery covering the bridge over the St. Charles River as well as militia that remained in the trees.
 The 78th took the highest number of casualties of all British units in the battle.
+This was notably the last known successful Highland Charge in history.